Welcome to the Barbican Projects Website

 Our landscaping strategy will be in keeping with the first phase of the podium waterproofing project, which was undertaken in 2015 in Beech Gardens.

-The project will require a listed building consent and requires planning permission.
+The project has received listed building consent and planning permission.

 Why Is This Project Needed?